Ravi2470/apache-prometheus-grafana/README.md

 Now you have to setup prometheus.By default prometheus uses prometheus.yml file for configuration and we can create configmap to override or implement changes in configuration.So we will create a configmap.

-kubectl create -f prometheus-configmap.yml  ## we will mount this configmap in prometheus-deployment.yml file,so that we can add targets in prometheus.yml
+kubectl create -f prometheus-configmap.yml          ## we will mount this configmap in prometheus-deployment.yml file                                       Kubectl create -f prometheus-deployment.yml         ##  so that we can add targets in prometheus.yml
-Kubectl create -f prometheus-deployment.yml

 Now setup grafana